TopicGPT: A Prompt-based Topic Modeling Framework: Results

 \section{Results}

-In this section, we present the findings of our experiments, demonstrating \frameworkname's strong topical alignment with ground truth and robustness to variations in prompts and data.
-We also show through human experiments that the \emph{semantic} content of \frameworkname's generated topics (ignoring document assignment) is significantly more aligned with ground-truth topics on both datasets.
-Furthermore, we explore the impact of modifications within the framework, including the use of an open-source model for topic generation, and qualitatively analyze its hierarchical variant.
+Our results demonstrate \frameworkname's strong topical alignment with ground truth and robustness to variations in prompts and data.
+Our human evaluation also show that the \emph{semantic} content of \frameworkname's generated topics (ignoring document assignment) is significantly more aligned with ground-truth topics on both datasets.
+Furthermore, we explore the use of an open-source model for topic generation.